MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/organization-assets-library.md

     ![A post from an organization news site on the SharePoint start page](media/office-template-library.png)

 > [!NOTE]
-> This feature is not available for Office 365 Germany, Office 365 operated by 21Vianet (China), or Office 365 US Government plans. <br>You can specify up to 30 organization asset libraries for a single organization, however all of these libraries must be in the same site collection.
+> This feature is not available for Office 365 Germany, Office 365 operated by 21Vianet (China), or Office 365 US Government plans. <br>You can specify up to 30 organization asset libraries for a single organization.
+All of these libraries (regardless of type) must be on the same site.

 ## Use Microsoft PowerShell to specify a library as an organization assets library

 1. Select an existing site or create a new site for the organization assets.

     > [!NOTE]
     > All organization asset libraries must be on the same site.